melchorlapinigjr/flutter-weather-app/README.md

 1. Main - this is where all staging features/changes past the test and our final features/codes changes are merged for production build.
 2. Staging - where all our features added from dev will be merged for building test app.
 3. Development - this is where we make new branches for all new features/code changes to be added in our app.

+GENERATING CLASSES NEEDED FOR THE APP

+Stacked state management relies on stacked_generator(https://pub.dev/packages/stacked_generator) to generate the routing and the dependencies  for it to run.
+This makes is easy for devs and avoid more boiler plates for running the app.
+This plugin works with build_runner (https://pub.dev/packages/build_runner).
+To generate required classes/script just run this command: flutter pub run build_runner build --delete-conflicting-outputs